vlucas/frisby/README.md

   })
   // 'afterJSON' automatically parses response body as JSON and passes it as an argument .afterJSON(function(user) {
-  	// Normal jasmine style assertions expect(1+1).toEqual(2);
+  	// You can use any normal jasmine-style assertions here expect(1+1).toEqual(2);

   	// Use data from previous result in next test